City of Ladue v. Gilleo

 City of Ladue v.
 Gilleo, 512 U.S. 43 (1994), was a free speech decision of the Supreme Court of the United States.
 It was a case challenging the legality of a city ordinance restricting the placement of signs in the yards of residents of Ladue, Missouri.

 Background

-Margaret P. Gilleo was a resident of Ladue, MO.
-On December 8, 1990, she placed a sign in her front yard expressing her opposition to a war in the Persian Gulf and encouraging viewers to contact Congress regarding this matter.
-Her sign disappeared, so she erected yet another.
-After this sign, too, disappeared, Gilleo filed a complaint with the police, who informed her that such signs were prohibited by city ordinance.
-Ladue had a broad ban on signs, making exceptions for only ten instances, including residential markers, home sale signs, commercial signs in properly-zoned areas, etc. After being refused a variance, Gilleo filed suit in federal court against the city, Mayor Edith Spinks, and the members of the city council.
+Margaret P. Gilleo was a resident of Ladue, Missouri.
+On December 8, 1990, she placed a sign measuring 3 feet by 2 feet in her front yard that read, "Say no to war in the Persian Gulf.
+Call Congress now.”

+The sign disappeared, so Gilleo erected yet another.
+After this sign was pulled out of the ground and tossed in her yard, Gilleo filed a complaint with the police, who informed her that such signs were prohibited by a local ordinance as a form of "visual pollution".

+Ladue had a broad ban on signs, making exceptions for only ten instances, including residential markers, home sale signs, commercial signs in properly-zoned areas, etc.

+With help from the American Civil Liberties Union, Gilleo filed suit in federal court against the city, Mayor Edith Spinks, and the members of the city council after they refused her a variance.
 The district court struck down the ordinance as unconstitutional, and this decision was affirmed by the appeals court.